vectara/py-vectara-agentic/docs/usage.md

     code in Python.

 **Vectara RAG Query Tool**
-Let's see how to create a Vectara query tool.
+Let's see how to create a Vectara RAG tool.
 In order to use this tool, you need to create a corpus and API key with a [Vectara account](https://console.vectara.com/signup/?utm_source=github&utm_medium=code&utm_term=DevRel&utm_content=vectara-agentic&utm_campaign=github-code-DevRel-vectara-agentic).
 In this example, we will create the `ask_transcripts` tool, which can be